barelyhuman/typer/readme.md

 from the competetive angle of typing tests and just warm up my fingers every morning before I start working.

+> **Note**: This is now feature complete and serves it's purpose, if there's bugs, please raise issues/PR's accordingly.

+> **Note**: If you feel like there's a tiny addition you'd wish to have then you can talk to me and if it's seems like a good addition, we can go ahead or you can always fork and do the same :)

 ## No bundler setup

 If you were sent here by a tweet claiming to be "no setup", you are looking for